mdtanrikulu/ens-verified/ENSIP.md

 ## Abstract

 This ENSIP defines a protocol by which third-party **issuers** can write cryptographically verifiable attestation records to ENS names using standard text records (EIP-634).
-Each record contains an on-chain **content key** — a `bytes32` keccak256 binding commitment that ties the record to a specific ENS name, resolver, issuer, and user signature, preventing copy attacks across names.
-An **Issuer Registry** (which may be DAO-governed or community-managed) controls which addresses may issue records and hosts the URI from which verifiers fetch the off-chain **proof bundle**.
+Each record contains an onchain **content key** — a `bytes32` keccak256 binding commitment that ties the record to a specific ENS name, resolver, issuer, and user signature, preventing copy attacks across names.
+An **Issuer Registry** (which may be DAO-governed or community-managed) controls which addresses may issue records and hosts the URI from which verifiers fetch the offchain **proof bundle**.
 Users authorize record creation by signing an EIP-712 typed data message, and verifiers independently validate records by recomputing the content key and checking the proof bundle.

 ## Motivation